Helping millions of people navigate the world of technology.

-Best Ways to Fix Liquid Detected in Lightning Connector Error on iPhone
+4 Ways to Fix Liquid Detected in Lightning Connector Error on iPhone

-Why Does iPhone Keep Showing Liquid Detected in Lighting Connector Error
+Why Does iPhone Keep Showing Liquid Detected in Lighting Connector Error?

 • Moisture or dust inside the Lightning port

-• The Lightning cable is wet
+• The Lightning or USB-C cable is wet

 • Use of unsupported charging accessories